oroinc/documentation/book/installation.rst

    catch_workers_output = yes

-.. note:: Make sure that options fastcgi_pass for nginx and listen for php-fpm are configured accordingly
+.. note:: Make sure that options 'fastcgi_pass' for nginx and 'listen' for php-fpm are configured accordingly

 Multiple PHP Versions
 ~~~~~~~~~~~~~~~~~~~~~